 It is the policy of the American Epilepsy Society (AES) to ensure balance, independence, objectivity and scientific rigor.
 All individuals involved in the selection, development and presentation of content are required to disclose any real or apparent conflicts of interest.
 Conflicts of interest will be resolved by AES prior to an educational activity being delivered to learners.

 Planning Committee, Faculty, Reviewers' Disclosures of Financial Relationships

-In accordance with the ACCME Standards for Commercial Support, the AES requires that any person who is in a position to control content of a CME activity must disclose all relevant financial relationships that they have with a commercial interest.
+In accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education, the AES requires that any person who is in a position to control content of a CME activity must disclose all relevant financial relationships that they have with an ineligible company.
+Unless otherwise indicated (*), none of the planners or faculty of this activity have any financial relationships to disclose.
+All relevant financial relationships with ineligible companies have been mitigated.
 The following individuals contributed to this activity’s content.

 Barbara C. Jobst, MD, Dartmouth Hitchcock Medical Center,